 The Columbia/Wrightsville bridge glows golden in the morning sun.
 With an overnight snow coating the ground, the bridge and morning sky is reflected in an unusually calm Susquehanna River.

-Lancaster County Farms
+Lancaster County Scenes

 Lancaster County is my home.
 No matter where I travel, when I come home, nothing looks or feels like it.
-We are blessed with some of the most productive non-irrigated farmland in the U.S., and our farms are the envy of the thousands of visitors that come to Lancaster County every year to take in their beauty.
+We are blessed with some of the most productive non-irrigated farmland in the U.S., and our farms and landscapes are the envy of the thousands of visitors that come to Lancaster County every year to take in their beauty.
 That is inspiration enough for me.

 There’s nothing like a fat moon hanging in the late autumn sky.
 With the sun setting in the west and the simultaneous rising of a harvest moon in the east, it is a treat for the senses.